lalitsachan/lalitsachan.github.io/_posts/2019-07-10-Gradient-Boosting-Machines.md

 * $\eta(y_i-p_i)$ , clearly is not a target for a classification model. **Each individual model in GBM for classification is a regression model**

-* probability outcome from $F_t$ is **NOT** simply summation of probability outcomes from $f_1,f_2 ....$ .
+* Probability outcome from $F_t$ is **NOT** simply summation of probability outcomes from $f_1,f_2 ....$ .
 In fact the relationship is pretty complex as you can see here

   * $p_t = \frac{1}{1+e^{-F_t}}$
   * $F_{t+1} = F_t + f_{t+1}$
   * $p_{t+1} = \frac{1}{1+e^{-F_{t+1}}} = \frac{p_t}{p_t+(1-p_t)e^{-f_{t+1}}}$

-I hope this discussion brings some clarity into; how GBM actually works.
-There are many nuances that i haven't gone into detail here .
-Some of them are listed here:
+I hope this discussion brings some clarity into; how GBMs actually work [ especially for classification ].

-* Relationship between $\eta$ and number of steps [boosted models ]
-* In theory, individual models can be anything , but in most implementations you'd find these to be decision trees
-* Individual models need to be weak learners
-* **I have not discussed line search** here to find optimal fraction to multiply the predictions from $f_{t+1}$ before adding it to update $F_t$